claudioperez/OpenSeesRT/about/README.pypi.md

   opensees > exit
   ```

-- The `sees` package exposes a compatibility layer that exactly reproduces
+- The `opensees` package exposes a compatibility layer that exactly reproduces
   the *OpenSeesPy* functions, but does so without mandating a single
   global program state.
 To run OpenSeesPy scripts, just change the import: